saisampathb/ansible-playbook/README.md

 # ansible-advanced
-Ansible Playbook code to deploy various services
+This project includes code related to ansible-playbooks and some services that I have created and deployed using ansible.